LaunchPadCS/BackendGuides/node_4.md

 ###What is npm?
 `npm` is a program that allows you to easily install libraries or tools made by other node developers.
 It's installed automatically when you download node, so if you have node then you should already be set up to use npm.

 Here's how it works.
-First, other developers will upload a `module` they created into the [npm website](https://www.npmjs.com/).
+First, other developers will upload a `module` they created onto the [npm website](https://www.npmjs.com/).
 A module is just a reusable chunk of code created to do a specific thing.
 Lets say we want to install [this](https://www.npmjs.com/package/cows) cow module for some reason.
 All we need to do is open the command line in the same folder as our project and run:

 ```bash
 #This will install the "cows" module into the current folder
 npm install cows
 ```
 It's really that easy! npm will download the module into a folder called `node_modules`.
 Once the download finishes, you can load it up using `require()` like we showed earlier.
-When loading modules, you just use the name of the module (don't include the `.js`).
+When loading modules with the `require()` method, you just use the name of the module (don't include the `.js`).
 Here's an example:

 ```js